phatlix/audible-convert/README.md

 # AUDIBLE-CONVERT
-This is a fork of the defunct [AAXtoMP3](https://github.com/KrumpetPirate/AAXtoMP3) script.
-Some really good work was thrown at this project.
+This is the script from the now defunct [AAXtoMP3](https://github.com/KrumpetPirate/AAXtoMP3).
+Some really good work was thrown at that project.

 However, this script is going to need some tweaks in order to be a viable solution for my library.

-I am keeping the original documentation below for reference.
-I will also be adding additional
-notes *(just below)* regarding changes I have made.

 **2024.02.26**
 --------------
-- fresh fork
+- starting fresh

 <br /><br /><br /><br /><br />
+*The original AAXtoMP3 documentation for reference.*
 <details>

 *<summary>Old AAXtoMP3 Documentation</summary>*